webian/bootstrap_dummy/Readme.rst

 Make your own introduction package
 ==================================

-Making your own package is much easier than it looks.
-Actually the EXT:introduction (which provided the boilerplate code) was designed to manage multiple packages.
+Building your own introduction package is much easier than it looks.
+Actually the ``EXT:introduction`` (which provided the boilerplate code) was designed to manage multiple packages.
-You will need to fork the ``introduction`` extension from https://github.com/Ecodev/introduction.git which was extracted from the `TYPO3 Git repository`_.
+You will need to fork the Introduction extension from https://github.com/Ecodev/introduction.git which was extracted from the `TYPO3 Git repository`_.
 (Don't know why there isn't a standalone repository for this extension?)

 So here are the steps:

 * Fork https://github.com/Ecodev/introduction.git
-* Duplicate directory with your own name EXT:introduction/Resources/Private/Subpackages/Introduction .
+* Duplicate directory with your own name ``EXT:introduction/Resources/Private/Subpackages/Introduction``.
 * Go through the files and replace what makes sense.

 .. _TYPO3 Git repository: http://git.typo3.org/TYPO3v4/Distributions/Introduction.git/tree/master:/typo3conf/ext